Bachelor of Jazz Studies Student Handbook

 Within the first week of the term, students will receive course syllabi for all academic courses, ensembles, Credit Recitals, and lessons.

-A grade of “C” or better is required in each Music course throughout the Bachelor of Music program except where the Desautels Faculty of Music Bachelor of Music Student Handbook states otherwise.
-If a student needs help maintaining a “C” grade please see the Student Advisor or the Associate Dean.
-They are there to assist students, but it is a student’s responsibility to seek help.
+A grade of “C” or better is required in each Music course throughout the Bachelor of Jazz Studies program except where the Desautels Faculty of Music Bachelor of Jazz Studies Student Handbook states otherwise.
+If a student needs help maintaining a “C” grade, please see the Student Advisor or the Associate Dean.
+They are there to assist students, but it is the student’s responsibility to seek help.
 In addition, the Academic Learning Centre has resources that some students may find helpful.

 Supplemental examinations are not given in the Desautels Faculty of Music, with the following exception: if a Jury Examination mark of “D” has been assigned in Major Practical Study, the Jury Examination may be redone prior to the next registration.

-Each student is permitted a maximum of 21 credit hours of failed Desautels Faculty of Music courses in the Bachelor of Music program.
-Students will not be permitted to register for a required music course more than twice without the permission of the Dean.
+Each student is permitted a maximum of 21 credit hours of failed Desautels Faculty of Music courses in the Bachelor of Jazz Studies program.
+Students will not be permitted to register for a required music course more than twice without the permission of the Associate Dean.

 Repeat Rule